-Addiction in Garland, Texas
+Drug And Alcohol Addiction In Garland, Texas

-Synthetic Marijuana in Garland
+Synthetic Marijuana In Garland

-Similar to what has happened in Austin, Garland and Dallas County have seen a growth in people overdosing from synthetic marijuana.
+Similar to what has happened in Austin, Garland and Dallas County have seen a growth in people overdosing from synthetic Marijuana.
 Despite it being outlawed, new blends are hitting the streets.
-In many cases, synthetic marijuana can cause people to fall catatonic, induce seizures, bleed profusely, or even die.
+In many cases, synthetic Marijuana can cause people to fall catatonic, induce seizures, bleed profusely, or even die.

-Opioids in Garland
+Opioids In Garland

-Fewer Arrests in Garland
+Fewer Arrests In Garland

 Despite the growing number of deaths in Dallas County, there are frequently fewer arrests made than the state average.
 From public intoxication to possession and trafficking, there are regularly less arrests made than the state average year after year.
 This raises the question if the two sets of data correlate.